naparuba/tanuki-www/content/pages/docs/internals/sessions.md

 While this is a simple design, it enables a multitude of usage patterns.
 By default, the [gossip based failure detector](/docs/internals/gossip.html) is used as the associated health check.
-This failure detector allows Consul to detect when a node that is holding a lock has failed, and to automatically release the lock.
-This ability provides **liveness** to Consul locks, meaning under failure the system can continue to make progress.
+This failure detector allows XXX to detect when a node that is holding a lock has failed, and to automatically release the lock.
+This ability provides **liveness** to XXX locks, meaning under failure the system can continue to make progress.
 However, because there is no perfect failure detector, it's possible to have a false positive (failure detected) which causes the lock to be released even though the lock owner is still alive.
 This means